Aquafina-water-bottle/jp-mining-note/docs/docs/setup.md

 Most fields of the cards have been automatically filled out, just from Yomichan alone!

-If you already have a sentence mining workflow set up, outside of some potentially minor tweaks to your current workflow (i.e. to match the field names), **you are now finished**!
+If you already have a sentence mining workflow set up, outside of some potentially minor tweaks to your current workflow (i.e. to match the field names, for exporting sentence audio and pictures), **you are now finished**!
 All that's left is understanding how to use and edit the card itself.
-See the [User Interface](ui.md) and [Usage](usage.md) pages to see exactly that.
+See the [User Interface](ui.md) and [Field Reference](fieldref.md) pages to see exactly that.